elevonix-labs/finest-data-subnet/docs/datatrove.md

 ## Updating script

 - Should remove `use_64bit_hashes` from MinhashConfig
-- Also should modify tasks in each executor
+- Also should modify tasks in main_executor into 5000 ~ 6000
+- Configure bucket name for `s3://some_s3_bucket`
 ## Running the Script

 After setting up the configurations and installing the required packages, you can run the script as follows: